makersacademy/bowling-challenge/README.md

 * `null + null` is evaluated to `0`.
 If you force `null` to be interpreted in a numeric context then it is treated like `0`
 * Never use `eval()`.
 It will bite you in the butt.
 * Try and incorporate as much knowledge into objects rather than trying to build it all out as functions.
 See [bowling.js](https://github.com/DataMinerUK/bowling-challenge/blob/master/src/bowling.js) versus [bowling2.js](https://github.com/DataMinerUK/bowling-challenge/blob/master/src/bowling2.js)
-* JavaScript functions can get unwieldy long pretty quickly, especially if there are a lot of control flow statements.
+* JavaScript functions can get unwieldy long pretty quickly, especially if there are a lot of control flow statements
+* When selecting more than one element from the page, use `$(this)` within the `.each()` JQuery function to apply JQuery to each elements.
+See [this](https://github.com/DataMinerUK/bowling-challenge/blob/master/src/app.js#L34-L38)